yigitkucuk/yigitkucuk/README.md

 Hi, I am Yiğit, a Computer Engineering undergraduate in Bilkent.

-I am interested in computer architecture and embedded systems, as well as back-end development and Image to Image diffusion.
+I am interested in computer architecture and embedded systems, as well as back-end development and text-image classification.

 If you are looking for contribution to your project, reach me at yigit.kucuk@ug.bilkent.edu.tr & yigitkucukbusiness@gmail.com